If you've got the talent and commitment to become an aerospace leader but need financial help, read on!!

 Applications for the BAG scholarship are administered via the same procedures as those for the Centennial Scholarship fund.
 Applicants should use the Individual Application form and note on the form their wish to be considered for a BAG scholarship.
 Applicants should also supply the same supporting information which includes two reference letters – to be posted separately and in time for the closing date – and confirmation of their place on the course for which the funding applies (such as an offer letter or confirmation of enrolment letter from the university).

-NEW!
-February 2013 - MSc Aerospace Bursary Scheme
+MSc Aerospace Bursary Scheme

 Additional financial support now available for ambitious employees and new graduates